larson-group/clubb_release/Readme.txt

 3. edit <CASE>_budget.in;  You will want to set one case_tune variable to true and the rest to false, or the resultant parameters from one tuning run will be used in subsequent runs.

-  Alteratively, you may edit the hoc_tuner_budget_terms.F code, setting liter to .true., and attempt to optimize the constants over multiple cases.
+  Alteratively, you may edit the hoc_tuner_budget_terms.F code, setting liter to .true., and attempt to optimize the constants over multiple budget terms.
+  This is some experimental code that starts at 10x's the ftol and loops over all the amoeba cases, updating the constants by small amounts.
+The idea being that a ``best fit'' set of constant value will eventually be arrived at when the tolerance is lowest( at ftol) on the 10th iteration of the do loop.

-  Sometimes (usually?) this doesn't converge on anything.
+  Sometimes (usually?) this mode doesn't appear to converge on anything.
+  The more cases this is run over, the more likely it appears the constants will descend into values that cause the model become invalid and it will fail altogether.

 4. edit run_budget.bash for your model <CASE>
 5. ./run_budget.bash